 There are lots of ways we are helping you to make an informed and smarter choice about the way you travel to and from work.
 These include:

-The Council has a range of facilities including secure or sheltered bicycle parking facilities, lockers for personal belongings such as helmets and shower/changing facilities to support employees who choose to cycle either for or to work.
-There's also a pump and tool kit for bikes/small scale repairs in the garage where the eBikes are stored.
+The Council has a range of facilities staff can use, including secure or sheltered bicycle parking facilities, lockers for personal belongings such as helmets and shower / changing facilities.
+There's also a pump and tool kit for bikes / small scale repairs in the garage.

 Cycle to Work Scheme

 In partnership with Cyclescheme, South Tyneside Council is offering you savings on bicycle and safety equipment.
-You can find details on how to sign up and see a range of frequently asked questions on the Cycle to Work Scheme website.
+You can find details on how to sign up and see a range of frequently asked questions on Cyclescheme: Cycle to Work.

 Electric Pool Cars